Wave-Catcher/Wave-Catcher/README.md

 - 👋 Hi, I’m @Wave-catcher
 - 👀 I’m interested in Stocks trading
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python developers
-- 📫 How to reach me @wave_catcher
+- 📫 How to reach me telegram: @wave_catcher

 <!---
 Wave-catcher/Wave-catcher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.